-Review the FlexSim Answers article Recommended System Requirements for an in-depth discussion regarding the hardware components that make the most difference when building and running your simulation models.
+Review our FlexSim Answers article Recommended System Requirements for an in-depth discussion regarding the hardware components that make the most difference when building and running your simulation models.

 Most desktop and laptop computers produced in the last few years meet FlexSim’s minimum requirements.
 A system that meets these minimum requirements will allow you to: